massive-oss/haxe-react/doc/static-components.md

 ## `@:jsxStatic` components

-Since haxe-react `1.3.0`, you can use a special meta on any class to transform it into a static component in the eyes of the jsx parser:
+Since haxe-react `1.3.0`, you can use a special meta on any class to transform it into a static component in the eyes of the JSX parser:

 ```haxe
 private typedef Props = {